Benchmarking - Frequently Asked Questions

 For more information:

-A map of the weather stations used in Portfolio Manager is included in our technical reference document: Climate and Weather.
+A map of the weather stations used in Portfolio Manager is included in our technical reference document: Climate and Weather (PDF, 455 KB).
 (See Figure 1 for the U.S. and Canada and Figure 2 for international).
-There are 778 weather stations for the U.S., 433 stations for Canada, and 2,368 stations for other countries.

 A "single structure" is a building where all of its parts share an actual, physical connection that is complete and indivisible.
 In other words, two buildings must share functional space that cannot be divided among the buildings (such as underground parking, an atrium, or conference space) to be considered a single structure.
 Hallways or interior walking paths between buildings are not considered functional, shared space, even if they are lighted and/or heated.
 The building's ownership and shared HVAC system have no impact whether a building is a single structure.